-This manual is aimed to provide guidelines for expeditious decision making process by consolidating, simplifying and streamlining the various steps to be followed in respect of various procurement related matters; such as tendering, contract approval and management, etc. The intent of the document is also to make the policies and procedures more systematic, transparent and easy to administer with major thrust on expeditious and decentralized decision making, risk mitigation with accountability and responsibility at various stages involving procurement functions.
+This Manual is aimed at providing guidelines for expeditious decision making process by consolidating, simplifying and streamlining the various steps to be followed in respect of various procurement related matters such as tendering, contract approval and management, etc. The intent of the document is also to make the policies and procedures more systematic, transparent and easy to administer with major thrust on expeditious and decentralized decision making, risk mitigation with accountability and responsibility at various stages involving procurement functions.

-1.6 UIDAI's other Manuals and Instructions
+1.6 Other Manuals and Instructions of UIDAI

 - Internal orders and instructions, including SOPs, issued by various FWs of UIDAI may be deemed to have been modified by the provisions of this Manual, to the extent the former are not in conformity with this Manual.
-This is necessary for ensuring uniformity among the purchase practices followed by various wings of the Authority.
-The concerned FWs may take necessary action to suitably modify their internal instructions and operating procedures accordingly. - In case of contradiction between the provision of this document and that of any other government order, rules, regulations etc. it should be brought to the notice of DDG (F) for clarification and decision thereon.
+This is necessary for ensuring uniformity among the procurement practices followed by various Wings of the Authority.
+The concerned FWs may take necessary action to suitably modify their internal instructions and operating procedures accordingly, wherever required. - In case of contradiction between the provisions of this document and that of any other Government Order, Rules, Regulations etc. the same should be brought to the notice of DDG (F) for clarification and decision thereon.